-Units of Memory Measurement in a Computer (Data Storage measurement in a computer) are Binary digits, Byte, Kilobyte, Megabyte, Gigabyte, Terabytes, etc.
+Units of Memory Measurement in a Computer (Data Storage Measurement in a Computer) are binary digits, bytes, kilobytes, megabytes, gigabytes, terabytes, etc.

 The smallest and most commonly measured units of data storage capacity in computers and other discs are the bit (short for binary digit).
 The binary value of a bit is equal to either 0 or 1.
-A group of four bits or half-byte is equivalent to one nibble.
-Similarly, a group of eight bits are equivalent to one Byte.
+A group of four bits or a half-byte is equivalent to one nibble.
+Similarly, a group of eight bits is equivalent to one byte.

 Generally, computers manipulate bits in groups of a fixed size, called words.